 Another variation on an older word.
 Fa’doodle is British English from about 1670, according to the OED, while fahdoodle was recorded in New York as of the 1870s.
 Also related is the 19th century flapdoodle.

 “That’s a load of malolly!” you could say when you think somebody is full of it.
-Used in Georgia and Indiana.
-Variations include malollypop and molly.
+This term is used in Georgia and Indiana, and variations include malollypop and molly.

 This New York City euphemism is also a brand of tobacco.
 Other bullish yet delicate ways of saying B.S. include bullfeathers in Arkansas and bullcorn in Texas.

-This rather old-fashioned Northern term originated around 1920, says the OED.
+This rather old-fashioned Northern term originated around 1920, according to the OED.
 DARE says this probable euphemism for B.S. may also be influenced by the Canadian-French bois de vache, “buffalo dung,” or bois de cheval, “horse dung.”

 Dust is a polite way of saying “manure.”
-Hence, donkey and heifer dust are literally manure from a donkey and heifer, and figuratively ways of saying bullshit without saying it.
-Donkey dust is a Massachusetts native while heifer dust is from the Ozarks.
+Hence, donkey and heifer dust are literally manure from a donkey and heifer, and figuratively ways of saying bulls**t without saying it.
+Donkey dust is a Massachusetts native, while heifer dust hails from the Ozarks.

-Applesauce became more than sauce from apples in the 1920s, says DARE, and may also refer to insincere flattery and lies, according to the OED.
-The term is attributed to Thomas Aloysius Dorgan, a cartoonist, sports writer, and inventor of slang whose phrases appeared in newspapers "at home and (in translation) abroad."
+Applesauce became more than sauce from apples in the 1920s, according to DARE, and may also refer to insincere flattery and lies, per the OED.
+The term is attributed to Thomas Aloysius Dorgan, a cartoonist, sports writer, and inventor of slang whose phrases appeared in newspapers “at home and (in translation) abroad.”

 “Balooey!” a Texan might say if they think you’ve said something untrue.
 This nonsense word is a blend of baloney and hooey.
-Baloney meaning humbug or nonsense is from about 1928, says the OED, while hooey is from 1924.
+Baloney meaning “humbug; nonsense” is from about 1928, according to the OED, while hooey is from 1924.